Saturday, June 21, 2025

 Ways to pray every day

-• morning prayers: “Good morning, Jesus!
+• Morning prayer: “Good morning, Jesus!
 Please help me today”

-• the rosary: try even just one decade.
+• The holy rosary: Pray even just one decade.
 If possible, pray the rosary with your family

-• silent time: sit quietly for a while and say, “Jesus, I love You.”
+• Silent prayer: sit quietly for a while and say, “Jesus, I love You.”

 STORIES OF PRAYER